4commerce-technologies-AG/meteor-package-env-settings/README.md

 ### Meteor option --settings and METEOR_SETTINGS

 In case that we merge and overload the content of your config files to the `Meteor.settings` object, you still can initialize it with the standard options.

+### Set mission critical / security values

+As said in previous paragraph, you still can load some values to your settings via the `METEOR_SETTINGS` env var.
+So within that you can place your login credentials like Amazon S3 keys etc. without committing them to your repos.
+All other app settings getting merged by this package.

 ### Template.helpers